Yolizmatqui/Yolizmatqui/README.md

 - Cryptography

 ## Ultimate goal
-1. Collaborate on deeply challenging projects.
+Collaborate on deeply challenging projects.
 I'm particularly interested in:
   - Open-source projects with real-world impact.
   - Ambitious startup ideas solving hard, meaningful problems.
   - Research-oriented or public-benefit projects for a better tech for the people.
-2. Build deep technical mastery in each and every area and make a synthesis of it.
+Build deep technical mastery in each and every area and make a synthesis of it.

-# Ask me about anything and I'll give you the best answer that my perception can give you.
+# Ask me about anything and I'll give you the best answer that my perception can offer.